Diary translation & interpretation

 Jas, short for James he occasionally writes as ‘Jas‘

 Saml, short for Samuel he writes as ‘Saml‘

 Capitalisation within sentences

-Charles Clarke received his formal education in England from an age of 12 to 16 and then spent a year in year in France where he learnt French and possibly another language.
+Charles Clarke received his formal education in England from an age of 12 to 16 and then spent a year in France where he learnt French and possibly another language.
 At that time, in the middle 19th century, it seemed that capitalisation of important nouns inside sentences was still required and maybe practised more in France than in England.
 Clarke having been taught in this manner capitalised not only proper nouns but also important nouns, titles, forms of address and personified nouns.
 Over the years of his diary writing he gradually adopted a more modern style and dropped capitalisation of important nouns and by the turn of the century he had became rather inconsistent.
 In my transcribing I have faithfully copied his capitalisations.

 The following extract shows his capitalisation when he writes of planting vegetable seeds and plants.

 Where appropriate I have used ‘sic’ to emphasise the exact manner in which Clarke wrote the word or phrase and added my interpretation after a colon.
 Eg “a horse having rowled [sic: rolled] on him”.